evidentlyai/evidently/docs/book/reports/data-quality.md

 ## Requirements

-If you want to run this report for a single dataset, you need to prepare a `pandas.DataFrame` or `csv` with features you want to explore.
+If you want to run this report for a single dataset, you need to prepare a `pandas.DataFrame` or `csv` file with features you want to explore.
 Pass it as **reference** data.
-* If you have a datetime column and want to learn how features change with time, specify the datetime column in the `column_mapping` parameter.
+* If you have a **datetime** column and want to learn how features change with time, specify the datetime column in the `column_mapping` parameter.
-* If you have a target column and want to see features distribution by target - specify the target column in the `column_mapping` parameter.
+* If you have a **target** column and want to see features distribution by target - specify the target column in the `column_mapping` parameter.

 To compare two datastes, you need two data frames or csv files.
 The schema of both datasets should be identical.